Obenny/load-data-to-dropdown-menu-using-PHP/README.md

 Note: This templete was tested on XAMPP server.

 To begin using this template:
-[Download XAMPP and install](https://www.apachefriends.org/download.html) or you can open the `index.html` file in your web browser.
+[Download XAMPP and install](https://www.apachefriends.org/download.html) or you can open the `index.php` file in your web browser.

 ## Running the tests